 - Be sure to check that your quiz/exam scores entered in TritonEd are the same as your exam scores published on Gradescope.

 Grading: Your course grade will be determined by your cumulative average at the end of the term and will be based on the following scale:

 I may adjust the scale to be more lenient, but guarantee that the grade corresponding to a given percentage will not be lower than specified by the above scale.

 Your cumulative average will be the best of the following two weighted averages:

 You must pass the final examination in order to pass the course.

-There may be curve, (depending on the overall performance of the class).
+There will be no curve, but we may adjust the scale to be more lenient (depending on the overall performance of the class).

 Please notice that outside factors, including the need for a certain grade for admission/retention in any academic program, scholarship or transfer credit, graduation requirements or personal desire for a specific grade DO NOT appear in the above calculations, and thus are not considered in any way in the determination of your course grade.
 Effort, improvement, class attendance and participation will all dramatically improve your grade in the course in that they will allow you to do well on quizzes, exams, and the final exam.
 They will NOT, however, actively participate in the calculation of your course grade.

 Academic Dishonesty: Academic dishonesty is considered a serious offense at UCSD.
 Students caught cheating will face an administrative sanction which may include suspension or expulsion from the university.
 Click here for more information.